When Love Comes Calling (Deniece Williams album)

-When Love Comes Calling is an album by American singer Deniece Williams issued in June 1979 on ARC/Columbia Records.
-The album peaked at No. 27 on the Billboard Top Soul Albums chart.
+When Love Comes Calling is an album by American singer Deniece Williams, released in June 1979 on ARC/Columbia Records.
+The album peaked at No. 27 on the Billboard Top Soul LPs chart.

 Overview

 When Love Comes Calling was produced by Ray Parker Jr. and David Foster.
-Artists such as Maurice White, Bill Champlin of Chicago and Toto's Steve Lukather guested on the album.
+Artists such as Maurice White, Bill Champlin of Chicago and Toto's Steve Lukather are guests on the album.

+Critical reception

+Connie Johnson of the Los Angeles Times wrote that "this album (coproduced by Raydio's Ray Parker Jr.), nicely showcases Williams' expressive voice, and those translucent high C's she's capable of reaching."

 Covers

-"Why Can't We Fall in Love" was covered by the soul group Tavares.

 "God Knows" is a cover of a Debby Boone song.

 Singles

 The single, "I've Got the Next Dance", reached No. 1 on the Billboard Dance Club Play chart and No. 26 on the Billboard Hot Soul Songs chart.